Bounty (chocolate bar)

-Bounty is a coconut-filled, chocolate-enrobed candy bar manufactured by Mars, Incorporated, introduced in 1951 in the United Kingdom and Canada.
-It is a direct emulation of the Mounds bar introduced by Peter Paul in 1936, and also copies the milk chocolate enrobing of Hershey's Almond Joy, introduced in 1948.
-It is no longer being sold in the United States.
+Bounty is a coconut-filled, chocolate-enrobed candy bar manufactured by Mars Inc. since 1951.

 History

+The Bounty was designed in Slough by Forrest Mars Sr. as an imitation of the Mounds bar introduced by Peter Paul in 1936.
+Mars introduced his version in Britain and other markets where Paul did not operate.
+Since then, Bounty has been marketed around the world.
+In the United States, Bounty was launched in 1989 by Mars to compete against The Hershey Company which had taken control of the Mounds and Almond Joy bars.
+However, Bounty failed in the market there.

+Flavours

-Bounty has a coconut filling, enrobed with milk chocolate (in a blue wrapper) or dark chocolate (in a red wrapper) and is usually sold as two small bars wrapped in one package.
+Bounty has a coconut filling, enrobed typically with milk chocolate (in a blue wrapper) but also with dark chocolate (in a red wrapper) and is usually sold as two small bars wrapped in one package.

 Since 2006, a cherry-flavoured version has also been available in Australia.
 This was initially a limited edition flavour, but remained available as of 2013.
+In 2018 the cherry bounty was no longer available.
 In Europe, a limited edition mango flavour was available in 2004-05 and in Russia and Ukraine in 2010.
 A pineapple-flavoured edition was available in Russia during 2014.

-Although Bounty is no longer distributed by Mars in the United States, similar products, such as Mounds and Almond Joy, are marketed by Hershey's.
+Since November 2022 the dark chocolate Bounty has not been available in British stores.
+Mars UK said in September 2023 that "we have temporarily had to delist Bounty Dark for operational reasons and we’re working hard to bring the product back when we can".

+Popularity

+In 2022, Guardian journalist Emma Hughes viewed the 1951 introduction of the product as responding to a "new mood of postwar optimism and people's longing for sunny foreign travel".

-On 3 November 2022, it was announced that Bounty bars would be removed from some Celebrations tubs in the United Kingdom, after the manufacturers found that 40% of people hated them.
+Described as "perhaps Britain’s most controversial confection", Bounty achieved a reputation of being the leftover snack from Celebrations tubs.
+On 3 November 2022, it was announced that Bounty bars would be removed from some Celebrations tubs sold in Britain after the manufacturers found that 40% of people hated them.
 A limited run of "No Bounty" tubs would be available, in the weeks before Christmas.
 But a final decision had not been made after 18% of people named the Bounty as their favourite.

+Advertising

+Early advertisement described the bar as "the new chocolate thrill from the South Seas".

+In the 1970s the bar was promoted in television adverts showing a tropical beach scene and the tag-line "The Bounty hunters — They came in search of paradise."
+In 1996 the format was radically changed, after a £2 million investment from the manufacturer, Mars Inc.